w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-In Polkadot OpenGov, the proposer suggests the enactment period, but there are also minimums set for each Origin Track.
-For example, root Origin approvals require a more extended period because of the importance of the changes they bring to the network.
+In Polkadot OpenGov, the proposer suggests the enactment period, but there are also a minimum set for each Origin Track.
+For example, `root` Origin approvals require an extended period because of the importance of the changes they bring to the network.

 ## Voting on a Referendum